Alternative Names: Scotnish Anchor Wall

 Mobile Network service:

 Other comments: Shallow dive, but one packed with a lot of marine life.
-Road runs beside the narrows.
+The road runs beside the narrows.
 Can be done as a drift dive.

 Pub: The Tayvalich Inn